BRL-CAD/brlcad/src/gtools/gist/README.md

-    o = orientation of the file, default is right hand, flag will change orientation output to left hand O = orientation of the file, default is +Z-up, flag will change orientation output to +Y-up N = notes that a user would like to add to be specified in the report Z = option to re-use pre-made renders in the output folder.
+    o = orientation of the file, default is right hand, flag will change orientation output to left hand O = orientation of the file, default is +Z-up, flag will change orientation output to +Y-up N = notes that a user would like to add to be specified in the report Z = option to reuse pre-made renders in the output folder.
 Should only be used when running on the same model multiple times. t = option to specify the top component of the report.
 Useful when there are multiple tops l = override the default length units in a file.
     L = filepath for optional logo.